awhillas/awhillas.github.io/content/headspace.md

 Category: Software Engineering
 ---

+# 2nd April, 2024 - Hypermodel

+Going to go with a Level 2 hypermodel using `[fastapi-hypermodel](https://jtc42.github.io/fastapi-hypermodel/)` which is...

+> FastAPI-HyperModel is a FastAPI + Pydantic extension for simplifying hypermedia-driven API development.
+> Hypermedia consist of enriching API responses by providing links to other URIs within the services to fetch related resources or perform certain actions.
+There are several levels according to the [Hypermedia Maturity Model Levels](https://8thlight.com/insights/the-hypermedia-maturity-model).
+Using Hypermedia makes APIs reach Level 3 of the [Richardson Maturity Model (RMM)](https://en.wikipedia.org/wiki/Richardson_Maturity_Model), which involves leveraging [Hypertext As The Engine Of Application State (HATEOAS)](https://en.wikipedia.org/wiki/HATEOAS), that is, Hypermedia.

+This basically allows me to define media types and exposed hyperlinks (URIs) to perform all the actions on those media types.
+It has the equivalent of HTML forms but in JSON if those actions or mutations need more information.
+This should allow me to keep the React FE fairly generic which was the idea of the REST principles.
+If I take it all the way to RMM Level 3 it even has all the RDF stuff so people can expose the data to the public and do real linked data.

+*[FE]: frontend

 # 1st April, 2024 - No Fooling

 I've been working on, what I call Headspace[^headspace] (working tittle), for about 3 months.
 I imagine it as a virtual space in which you can organise your ideas, various types of data and interface with AI models on the backend with a click of a button.
-Kind of a cross between a virtual whiteboard and a database knitted together with RDF metadata.
+Kind of a cross between a virtual whiteboard and a database knitted together with RDF metadata.gi

 [^headspace]: Yes I'm aware of the mental health app and the Australia’s National Youth Mental Health Foundation, thanks.
 Its not related to mental health.